Skip to main content

 • For scheduled triggers that should reach late bookings: the Last minute bookings switch is turned on

-If you have checked all six items and the trigger still does not fire, contact Lodgix support with the trigger name and the reservation number so the team can investigate.
+If you have checked all seven items and the trigger still does not fire, contact Lodgix support with the trigger name and the reservation number so the team can investigate.

 Did this answer your question?